vkhorozian/IT490_Final_Version/README.md

 -API calling to make it dynamically choose the key for the data that it needs from the script in the functions file.
 -Chart to make it fully operational.

+REGARDING THE GROUPS WORK DISTRIBUTION:

+Mendoza (Doza) & Chipman Both brought forth plenty of work in order to complete this project and between the three of us we worked together to complete the current project.

+Justin Helped out with as much as he could but I felt that he was slightly un-equipt to manage some of these larger tasks in PHP.
+He focused on the HTML AND CSS for the website which did come out really nice if i might say.